Regexp class can be used to match a pattern against a

 /// /// Regular expressions were implemented by translating Henry Spencer's /// regular expression package for tcl8.0. /// Much of the description below is copied verbatim from the tcl8.0 regsub /// manual entry. ///

-/// A regular expression is zero or more branches
+/// A regular expression is zero or more branches, separated by

 /// "|".
 It matches anything that matches one of the branches.